Dept of posts inks pact with Wenlock Hospital for delivery of birth certificates

-Hence under this door-to-door delivery system, the public from far-off places need not spend money and time visiting the hospital to collect the certificates.
+Under this door-to-door delivery system, the public from far-off places need not spend money and time to visit the hospital to collect the certificates.
 The birth/death certificates will be available at their doorsteps, said Senior Superintendent of Post Offices Shriharsha.

 He said that the department had launched the service first at Mangaluru City Corporation on March 21.
-Later, it was extended at Lady Goschen Hospital and at Kotekar Town Panchayat, Bajpe Town Panchayat, Kinnigoli Town Panchayat, Mulki Town Panchayat, Ullal Town Municipal Council, Someshwar Town Municipal Council.
+Later, it was extended at Lady Goschen Hospital and at Kotekar Town Panchayat, Bajpe Town Panchayat, Kinnigoli Town Panchayat, Mulki Town Panchayat, Ullal Town Municipal Council and Someshwar Town Municipal Council.

-With the service being extended to District Hospital, all urban local bodies and major government hospitals issuing birth/death certificates falling under Mangaluru Postal Division have been covered under this service, he added.
+With the service being extended to the district hospital, all urban local bodies and major government hospitals issuing birth/death certificates falling under Mangaluru Postal Division have been covered under this service, he added.

 Deccan Herald News now on Telegram - Click here to subscribe